federicodelpiano/laravel_blog/README.md

 php artisan migrate --seed
 ```

-Or run the DB creation script provided (laravel_blog.sql).
+Or run the DB creation script provided (JOBSITY_CHALLENGE/laravel_blog.sql).
 This will create all the tables the app needs and also insert some users and entries for testing purposes.

-### Run the app
+### Run the app in localhost
 Run the app in localhost and navigate to http://127.0.0.1:8000:
 ```
 php artisan serve